gmejiamtz/sva_generator_presentation/slides.md

 - Given this program is a hardware generator, assertions must be generated according to the provided parameters
 - Created “SVA_Modifier” Scala package and class
-- Takes in the same SDRAM Parameter Case used to define all parameters for state machine generation
+- Takes in the same SDRAM Parameter case class used to define all parameters for state machine generation
 - Writes in SV assertions and assumptions with basic file IO

 ---